HISPlayer/UnrealAndroid-SDK/setup-guide.md

 }
 ```

-The `HISPlayerVRSample` is a C++ project which already include this lines of code so, in case you are using it, you can skip to the next section.

 ## Import BP_HISPlayer
 To use HISPlayer’s functionalities in your Level, you need to add the **BP_HISPlayer**.
 The is located inside **Content Browser > HISPlayer Content > Blueprint**.